-Target Trees: Since SLF feeds on so many species of trees, Giroud recommends protecting only the high-risk trees that are most valuable to your landscape
+Target Trees: SLF feed on an incredible variety of trees.
+Therefore, Giroud recommends protecting only high-risk trees that are most valuable to your landscape

-Number of Treatments Required: For the best protection, a systemic treatment, early in the adult stage, is recommended, followed by a systemic or contact treatment in Fall.
+Number of Treatments Required: The exact number of treatments depends on when the Adults emerge and your first application is completed.
+For the best protection, a systemic treatment is recommended in July at the typical beginning of the adult stage.
+Then, a systemic or contact treatment is needed again in Fall.
 This approach targets adult SLF when pressure is most intense and hard to control.
-The exact number of treatments will depend on the timing for the Adult stage each season and the point in the season when your first application is completed.

 Fertilization: Fertilizing trees is also important to promote healing and build strength.